Halochkin/CustomWebComponents/Gestures/DragFlingMixin/README.md

 ## DragFlingGestureMixin
 This mixin allows to translate a sequence of mouse or touch events to callback/event.
-The advantage of using this mixin is that it can be used for both desktop and mobile versions of the web application.
-Also, to prevent the selection of text that was in the moved object, it was added `"selectstart"` event which fire `e.preventDefault` and prevented selection of the text.<br>
+Also, to prevent the selection of text that was in the moved object, `"selectstart"` event has been added which fire `e.preventDefault` and prevented selection of the text.<br>
 ### What is a 'Drag' and what is 'Fling'.
 What is common and what is the difference?
 * `Drag` is used to scroll the page/content and, at the same time, but the ability to select text does not supported. <br>
 * `Fling` event similar to the [`drag-and-drop`](https://ru.wikipedia.org/wiki/Drag-and-drop) if simply this is a more advanced version of `drag`. <br>